Tchaiku/Tchaiku.github.io/content/posts/Donaldson.md

 {{< /notice >}}

 This formula can be derived from the equivariant Riemann-Roch theorem and can also be understood in terms of the asymptotic geometry of sections of $L^{k}$ as $k\rightarrow \infty$, in the vein of quasi-classical asymptotics in quantisation theory.
-What this formula shows immediately is that if $\omega$ can be chosen to have constant scalar curvature—in particular if it is a Kähler-Einstein metric—then the Futaki invariant vanishes.
+What this formula shows immediately is that if $\omega$ can be chosen to have constant scalar curvature—in particular if it is a Kähler-Einstein metric—then the Futaki invariant vanishes[^2].
 This given another way, different from the Matshusima theorem, of ruling out Kähler-Einstein metrics on 1 or 2 point blow-ups of ${\bf C}{\bf P}^{2}$.
 The definition of K-stability employs the Futaki invariant in a more subtle way; it is not just the automorphisms of $X$ which need to be considered but of the degenerations.
 The *Mabuchi functional* gives a way to understand this phenomenon.

 {{< notice corollary >}}
 Let $D\in\mathbb N$, $M>m>0$, and let $\mathcal Q _N=(V_N,E_N,L_N,W_N, \beta_N, U_N)$ be a sequence of quantum graphs satisfying cool equation for all $N\in \mathbb N$.